keblodev/js-interview-preparation/README.md

 # Web Development Engineer interview prep (SDE too)
 This particular manual extended to suffice Web Development Engineer interviews, but there's enough materials for SDE as well.

+### Motivation and Goal
+ - first of all understand exactly WHY are you doing this (cuz when you're starting to doubt the reason why you need to read all of this -> you'll have your answer)
+ - secondly specify the exact employment GOAL -> your position

 ### Initial/General
 - http://superherojs.com/  // the base
 - https://github.com/airbnb/javascript // the code guide